Sensorial transposition

 Sensorial transposition is a technique in remote reality where the sensation from one sense is transferred to another, or where feedback is received through a different, unexpected sense.
-For example, a thermographic camera can visually display temperature, giving us a visual impression of heat, which is not a typical way we experience temperature.
-This allows us to see temperature variations as colors on a screen, making it easier to understand and interpret thermal data visually.
+For example, a thermographic camera can visually display temperature, giving a visual impression of heat, which is not the typical way humans experience temperature.
+This allows humans to see temperature variations as colors on a screen, making it easier to understand and interpret thermal data visually.

-Essentially, it is about using technology to expand and enhance our sensory experiences in unique ways.
+Essentially, it is about using technology to expand and enhance human sensory experiences in unique ways.